debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 ### Phase 2: Install v1

-Install Talkyard v1, as per the installation instructions in ../README.md.
+Install Talkyard v1, as per the installation instructions in ../README.md,
+including:

+- Edit `play-framework.conf` — edit the `play.http.secret.key`, but you can
+  leave everything else as-is (e.g. keep hostname `localhost`).
-Pick a new password when configuring Postgres (to rotate passwords).
+- Pick a new password when configuring Postgres (to rotate passwords).
+- Start Talkyard (that is, run `upgrade-if-needed.sh`).
+- Schedule backups.

 But stop before step 7 "Open a web browser; go to https://talkyard.your website.com".